usnistgov/TaML/README.md

 Included notebooks include `DataVisualization` for visualizing the input data used for machine learning, `MethodComparision_GPR_HeteroscedasticNoise` for comparing different methods for incorporating theory into machine learning using Gaussian Process Regression with heteroscedastic noise, `MethodComparision_GPR_HomoscedasticNoise` for comparing different methods for incorporating theory into machine learning using Gaussian Process Regression with homoscedastic noise, and `ViewResults` for plotting the relative performance of different methods for incorporating theory into machine learning for three different machine learning models.

-For users interested in testing ideas, we recommend focusing on the `MethodComparison_GPR_HeteroscedasticNoise` notebook as it explores the different methods and takes into account the known uncertainities in the input data.
+For users interested in testing ideas, we recommend focusing on the `MethodComparison_GPR_HeteroscedasticNoise` notebook as it explores the different methods and takes into account the known uncertainties in the input data.

 To run the Juypter notebooks, navigate to the notebook folder and run